 For many university administrators, the cost is well worth it.
 During a 2017 Senate meeting, Dean McBride from the University of Denver summed up the university’s 2U partnership as follows: “What are the results of partnering with 2U?
 It raises the brand of the school overall in the field.
 The number of applications for our online program increased as a result.
 It raises revenue.
 The model enables us to admit more students, both quality and scale.”

 Faculty Concerns About Outsourcing Online Education

 While many university administrators appear eager to partner with outside OPMs such as 2U, some university faculty have expressed reservations about these partnerships.

 When Fordham University was debating its potential partnership with 2U back in 2017, the topic was raised at a Senate meeting.
 As reported in the minutes of the September 8, 2017 Senate meeting at Fordham University, “A number of faculty repeatedly questioned the suitability of the narrow-minded profit model of the company 2U, whether proper business practices were followed before signing the contract, whether there was appropriate faculty consultation in a matter as important as the choice of learning management system that impacts curricula and pedagogy, and whether the company was suited at all to the academic mission of the university.”

-Despite concerns that partnerships with OPMs such as 2U may sideline faculty concerns and handover too much control for nonprofit education to private companies, there are few signs that faculty concerns are having an impact on the OPM industry.
+Despite concerns that partnerships with OPMs may sideline faculty concerns and handover too much control for nonprofit education to private companies, there are few signs that faculty concerns are having an impact on the OPM industry.
 Over the next five years, analysts expect 2U’s earnings to grow at an average annual rate of 19%.